-The Washington Huskies tight end is one of three finalists for the John Mackey Award, which is awarded to the top tight end in the country, it was announced on Monday.
+Washington Huskies tight end Austin Seferian-Jenkins is one of three finalists for the 2012 John Mackey Award, which is given to the best tight end in the country, it was announced on Monday.

 The 6'6" Seferian-Jenkins joins Stanford senior Zach Ertz and Notre Dame senior Tyler Eifert as finalists.
 Just a sophomore, Seferian-Jenkins has had a stellar season for the Huskies with 58 catches for 751 yards and five touchdowns on the season.